ria-ahyoung/medium-trends-daily/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Transform Your Business with Custom Solutions from a ReactJS Development Company 🌟📈 - <a href="https://medium.com/javascript-in-plain-english/transform-your-business-with-custom-solutions-from-a-reactjs-development-company-cccefea9caa5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Managing External Window Login with OAuth in React.js - <a href="https://medium.com/@programmingAi/managing-external-window-login-with-oauth-in-react-js-aa44245c9dc1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**
+✍️ **posted by `HoOram Shah`**

-<blockquote>In today’s digital age, businesses must adapt to changing market dynamics and customer expectations.
-One of the most effective ways to…</blockquote>
+<blockquote>OAuth 2.0 is one of the most widely used authorization frameworks for securing APIs and managing user access to external services.
+It…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>